 1. Pick the Preferred Stain Opacity

-Pick the stain opacity you want.
-All types of wood stains; water-based or oil-based come in different opacities.
-You can choose a transparent, semi-transparent, or opaque finish.
+Different wood stain types come in different opacities, you can choose a transparent, semi-transparent, or opaque finish.

 Transparent finishes have a clear appearance on the surface and no color.
 Semi-transparent finishes have some color but still allow the grain to show.
 The opaque finishes hide the grain.
 It has the most color and also offers the most protection from UV rays.
 So, make your choice.